 Your grading process, on the other hand, does not have to name a winner and a loser.
 As long as your students were able to communicate clearly, use good grammar, and have good pronunciation, the debate was a success, and their grades should reflect that success.

-Though debates are often formal and structured, do not let them intimidate you.
+Although debates are often formal and structured, don't let them intimidate you.
 Controversial issues are always a great resource for ESL students’ speaking practice, and discussing the issues in a formal manner is just as valuable as informal class discussions.

-The next time your curriculum brings up a controversial issue, why not use it as an occasion for a class debate and give your students a new and structured experience of spoken English!
+The next time your curriculum brings up a controversial issue, why not use it as an occasion to give your students a new and structured experience of spoken English!